Lengths of Cycles in Generalized Pancake Graphs: Introduction

 A natural extension of the \emph{symmetric group} of order $n!$, denoted by $S_n$, and the \emph{signed symmetric group} of order $2^n n!$, denoted by $B_n$, is the \emph{generalized symmetric group}, denoted by $\smn := C_m\wr S_n$, where $C_m$ is the cyclic group of order $m$ whereas the group $\smn$ is of order $m^n n!$.
 It follows that an extension of the pancake graphs and the burnt pancake graphs, along with the natural extension of prefix-reversals and their inverses, would be the Cayley graph of the generalized symmetric group generated by prefix-reversals.
 We refer to these graphs as the \emph{generalized pancake graphs} or \emph{$m$-sided pancake graphs}.
 Intuitively, we are dealing with a stack of $n$ pancakes, each with $m$ different ``sides," or colors.
 When $m=1$ and $m=2$, we recover the original setting of the pancake problem and burnt pancake problem, respectively.
 Each time one ``flips" a pancake, we cycle trough its sides, which resets after $m$ flips.
 Alternatively, each time one ``flops'' a pancake, we reverse the cycle of its sides.

 We prioritize the role of a ``flip'' in fidelity to the original \emph{pancake problem}.
 That is, we consider the directed graph with only edges between generalized permutations that are a ``flip'' away, denoted by $\pmn$.
 When including the set of ``flops'' in the generating set of the Cayley graph those edges may also be considered undirected, which in that case we denote the graph by $\upmn$.
 We focus our attention to the lengths of the cycles one can embed into $\pmn$ and $\upmn$.
-The existence of certain cycle lengths in $\pmn$ remains more mysterious than in $\upmn$.
+The existence of certain cycle lengths in $\pmn$ remains more open than in $\upmn$.
+For a graph $\Gamma$, we denote its vertex and edge set by $V(\Gamma)$ and $E(\Gamma)$, respectively.